16 super-romantic restaurants for a Valentine’s date in Liverpool

 These places bring together gorgeous food and beautiful surroundings, and they set the right tone for one-to-one conversations that go beyond small talk.
-If you’re looking for a restaurant for a date night in Liverpool, here are twelve ultra-romantic spots to choose from.
+If you’re picking a restaurant for a date night in Liverpool or a Valentine’s dinner, here are sixteen ultra-romantic spots to choose from.

 -